How to Compress Images in Windows 11 for Sharing

 Why Compress Images?

 When you compress an image, you reduce its file size.
 Smaller files send faster over email or messaging apps.
 They also take up less storage space on your devices.
-Windows 11 makes this simple by letting you pick how much compression you want.
+Windows 11 makes this easy by letting you choose how much you want to compress.

 - Download and learn how to use ViVeTool here: How to enable hidden features with ViVeTool